-The Havasupai Reservation consists of a plateau country, with deep, scenic canyons characteristic of the Grand Canyon of the Colorado River.
+The Havasupai Reservation consists of a plateau country with deep, scenic canyons characteristic of the Grand Canyon of the Colorado River.

 The Havasupai Reservation is only accessible by foot, helicopter, or horseback.
 The 10-mile hike from the trailhead to the village is a popular option but can be strenuous.
-Once you reach the village, you can enjoy swimming in the pool below Havasu Falls, hiking to Mooney Falls, and exploring the ancient ruins.
+Once you reach the town, you can enjoy swimming in the pool below Havasu Falls, hiking to Mooney Falls, and exploring the ancient ruins.

 Before planning your trip to Havasupai Reservation

 If you’re looking for an adventure, Havasupai is worth a visit!
 Here are a few tips to help you plan your trip: